retainful/woocommerce/readme.txt

 * improvement: added option to get the width of add to cart popup input fields from the customer.
 * Filter added to stop loading ATC popup in the checkout page
 * Filter added to change cart and checkout page URL

+= 2.5.9 =
+- Fix: Mark order as recovered only when the user clicks the recovery link
+- Improvement: Deleting the scheduled action from the custom table
+- option added to remove embedded referral widget in the accounts page